newtectonics/solvency-wrapped-usdc/README.md

-# solvency-wrapped-usdc !!Testing is not yet complete!!
+# solvency-wrapped-usdc !!
+Testing is not yet complete !!

 ### This is an experiment in trustless cooperation during a bank run.